miller-alex-github/personal-site/README.md

 It includes the following features:

-* Birthdays Reminder: It allows me to be notified about my friends birthday.
+*  Appointment notification service: It allows me to be notified via email about my friends birthday or some important appointments.

 ## Technology